Hand Foot and Mouth Disease (HFM)

 sticky.
 Muscles can ache and feel very stiff, also relieved by warmth and gentle

-severe that the person finds it impossible to keep from scratching—or if
+severe that the child finds it impossible to keep from scratching - or if

-symptoms (and the person) become worse from warmth and aggravated after bathing.
+symptoms (and the child) become worse from warmth and aggravated after bathing.

 Both heat and chills are felt during fever.
-The person may feel drowsy in the
+The child may feel drowsy in the

 afternoon and restless and hot at night.